Plastic versus Poly?

 Q. How long will it take to get my order?

-A. It usually takes 4-6 weeks.
+A. It can take up to 14-16 weeks.
 We make a trip every 3 weeks to pickup our furniture from our Amish vendors, but keep in mind that your furniture is made to order; it is constructed by hand and not mass produced.
 I do try to stock the most popular items.

 Q. How long has this product been around?
 I have just heard about it.